aario/kwin-solo-window/README.md

 ### Features

 -   **Automatic Minimization:** When you switch to a window, all other windows on that same monitor are automatically minimized.
--   **Full Multi-Monitor Support:** Each monitor maintains its own "solo window," allowing you to have one focused application per screen.
+-   **Ideal for Multi-Monitor & Ultrawide Setups:** Each monitor maintains its own "solo window."
+On large ultrawide screens, you can enable a mode to keep non-overlapping windows visible, making perfect use of your screen real estate.
+-   **Virtual Desktop Aware:** The script respects your virtual desktops, only minimizing windows that share the same desktop as your active one.
 -   **Intelligent Dialog Handling:** The script is smart enough to keep a parent window visible when you open one of its dialogs (e.g., a "File Open" or "Settings" window).
 -   **Pinning for Exceptions:** Need to keep a few windows visible?
 Simply "pin" them using the window menu, and they will be excluded from the auto-minimize rule.
 -   **Plasma Integration:** Adds a "Pin Window" option directly to the window's right-click menu for easy access.
+-   **Highly Configurable:** Fine-tune the script's behavior from the settings dialog.
+You can toggle multi-monitor mode, virtual desktop awareness, non-overlapping window mode, and more.
 ---

 ### Installation (KDE Plasma 6)